Goodnight, Little Hero

-The Best Personalized Bedtime Story Apps in 2026 (an Honest Roundup)
+Personalized Bedtime Story Apps in 2026: A Practical Comparison

 Every app in this roundup will tell you it's the best personalized bedtime story app.
 They can't all be right, and — full disclosure — we make one of them (Goodnight, Little Hero).
 So instead of pretending to be neutral, here's the deal: we'll get the facts straight, say what each app is genuinely good at, and tell you which kind of family each one actually fits.
 Prices are as listed in July 2026 and they do change, so double-check before you subscribe.